tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Some key properties required of the cookie for the cookie-exchange mechanism to be functional are described in Section 3.3 of {{?RFC2522}}:

-- the cookie MUST depend on the specific parties (i.e., 5-tuple)
+- the cookie MUST depend on the client's address.

 - it MUST NOT be possible for anyone other than the issuing entity to generate cookies that are accepted as valid by that entity.
-This typically entails the use of a keyed MAC and secret key.
+This typically entails an integrity check based on a secret key.

 - cookie generation and verification are triggered by unauthenticated parties, and as such their resource consumption needs to be restrained in order to avoid having the cookie-exchange mechanism itself serve as a DoS vector.

+Although the cookie must allow the server to produce the right handshake transcript, they SHOULD be constructed so that knowledge of the cookie is insufficient to reproduce the ClientHello contents.
+Otherwise, this may create problems with future extensions such as {{?I-D.ietf-tls-esni}}.

-When cookies are generated using a keyed MAC (such as HMAC with a cryptographic hash function), it should be possible to rotate the associated secret key, so that temporary compromise of the key does not permanently compromise the integrity of the cookie-exchange mechanism.
+When cookies are generated using a keyed authentication mechanism it should be possible to rotate the associated secret key, so that temporary compromise of the key does not permanently compromise the integrity of the cookie-exchange mechanism.
 Though this secret is not as high-value as, e.g., a session-ticket-encryption key, rotating the